Zorp launches Forms SDK 🚀 You can integrate dynamic forms into your existing mobile apps with just a few lines of code.

 The training process needs to be evaluated by managers at every level.
 All the way to head of Ops.
 Any manager who does not take training seriously is hardly a right fit in an org with critical operations.

-When they are not front and centre when shit goes down
+When they are not front and center when shit goes down

 This is probably the most important job of a manager.
 Ops has problems every single week.
 A key role of a good Ops manager is to put out fires and resolve issues.
 When your Operations manager is not involved in the process (may not be leading it), then you need to question their work.